ginstrom/paladin-novel/manuscript/chapter-16.md

 "Holy orders," Silviana said, joining him on the platform.
 Her usually serene expression was troubled.
 "Multiple orders, by the look of it."

 Gond counted the banners as they drew closer.
-The silver tree of the Order of Alanyi—Sim's order, though these representatives looked far more formal than the gentle priest.
-The crossed hammers of Turin's Battlemasters, their armor gleaming despite the dust of travel.
+The crossed hammers of Turin's Battlemasters dominated the procession, their armor gleaming despite the dust of travel—clearly the ascendant power among the holy orders.
+The intertwined circles of Alanyi were present but fewer, carried by only two figures who seemed diminished beside Turin's representatives.
 And others he didn't recognize: a golden sun, a silver moon, a stylized flame.

 "They're not here for healing," Pell observed, appearing beside them with his usual silent grace.
 "Look at the formation—that's a diplomatic mission, not a pilgrimage."